the-spyke/undercut/README.md

 - Based on existing JS protocols and language features
 - Balanced API: not too imperative, not too functional
 - Easy operation extensibility and composability
-- Pure ES Modules with Node 12 loader compliance
+- Pure ES Modules with Node 13 loader compliance
-- Raw code in packages (compile in place)
+- Raw code in the package + precompiled versions
 - Lazy evaluation when possible
 - Tree shaking friendliness
-- Good test coverage
-- SemVer

 ## Quicklinks